Imagine yourself in Italy with CIEE:

 Semester (US Spring)

-Early applications due July 1, 2014.
+**Early applications are due July 1, 2015.
 Apply early and save $250 off your program fees!

 Prices are subject to change and will be locked in for the participant on the day CIEE receives the completed application and program deposit.

 - Be between the ages of 15 and 18 years old